moonycoin/moony/docs/tokenomics/reserve-contract.md

 ## Core Mechanisms

 The Reserve Contract governs all token issuance and redemption.
-Users interact directly by exchanging USDC for MOONY or vice versa, with pricing determined by an onchain bonding curve.
+Users interact directly by exchanging USDC for Moony or vice versa, with pricing determined by an onchain bonding curve.
 This system ensures continuous liquidity and transparent, market‑driven distribution.

 - **Proof of Liquidity:** All circulating Moony is backed 1:1 by USDC held in the contract, ensuring full redeemability and reinforcing user confidence in the protocol.